-How to write a letter to your abuser
+How these women made the world understand what Larry Nassar did to them

 "Once I got going, he couldn't look at me at first, and that was very empowering. ...
 He couldn't even look at me and he had done all those things," she said.

 It may be a legal proceeding, but it's ultimately about you and what will help you heal, Stephens said.

 "What, at the end of the day, did you want out of it?"

-For her, she wanted people to see her for who she really was.
+Stephens wanted people to see her for who she is today.
 She wanted the world to know that the worst experiences of her life did not define her, that she was strong, intelligent, and she was going to be OK.

 "I just went up there and did me, just Kyle," she said.
 "I just wanted to be myself."